What is the role of technology in warehousing?

-The Internet of Things is probably one of the most commonly used smart warehouse technologies, especially after Covid brought new labor and automation challenges into this industry.
-IoT in warehousing is used to perform multiple tasks.
+The Internet of Things is probably the most commonly used smart warehouse technology, especially after COVID brought new labor and automation challenges into this industry.
+IoT in warehouse automation is used to perform multiple tasks.
 It goes beyond controlling individual processes and allows the creation of a unified system with synchronized data.
 The technology comes in various forms and prices.
 It can be as simple as sensors or tags installed on movable parts of the warehouse to collect performance data.
 They provide valuable information on vulnerabilities of operations and prevent mistakes and theft.

 3. Automated inventory control platforms

 Automated inventory control panels allow tracking and reordering of the stock, generating documentation instantly, and presenting real-time data.
 By freeing workers from the time-consuming, mundane tasks of manually conducting inventory checks, businesses can scale faster.
 Such a platform can be easily integrated into WMS or exist separately.

 4. Automated guided vehicles (AGVs) and autonomous mobile robots (AMRs)